These “toy codes” are meant to give you a flavor of the different algorithms,

 while keeping the codes as readable and simple as possible.

-the only requirements to run them are Python 3, Numpy, and Scipy.
+The only requirements to run them are Python 3, Numpy, and Scipy, (and jupyter for running the notebooks).

 These example scripts illustrate the very basic interface for calling TeNPy.